PatrickCmd/aws-bootcamp-cruddur-2023/journal/week1.md

     return resp
 ```

 Just checks if the application can make a connection to the postgres database and make a simple `SELECT` query.
-The rsponse is successfully if app can connect to the database and fails if no connection is made.
+The response is successfully if app can connect to the database and fails if no connection is made.

+See full implementation of healthchecks for the three services in [docker-compose.yml](../docker-compose.yml)

+## Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes